 - The pools of water is removed and the condensate line is cleaned and inspected.

 Ultraviolet (UV) lights are another way to keep your indoor air free from harmful contaminants.
 UV lights are placed inside your HVAC system to kill any potentially harmful bacteria before it enters your living space by keeping your system indoor coil free from fungal growth.
 Ultraviolet lights also remove toxic odors and chemical vapors.
 A UV light system is a powerful tool used to zap microbial growth instantly.

-If you think your indoor air quality is being compromised, give us a call and let us help you.
+If you think your indoor air quality is being compromised in your Columbia area home, give us a call and let us help you.